sijeffrey/Supervisory/README.md

 Upon the ACCEPT pin going low on the ATmega328 the FLASH register is cleared and the STEADY register is set.
 Upon the RESET pin going low on the ATmega328 AND the corresponding MCP23017 pin being healthy then the STEADY register is cleared.
 The outputs reflect the registers (FLASH anded with an on/off timer) or STEADY or if the LAMPTEST pin is low.

-### Project

-This was designed to replace a PLC type function in an alarm system.
-Hopefully expanding to other sites in the future.
-A dedicated PLC was considered but cost was an issue.

 ### Feedback